 Management Communication Major

 A major in management communication trains students to be effective managers and leaders in corporate or non-profit environments.
 Students will complete an applied capstone course in their final semester.
-Students majoring in management communication may earn a Bachelor of Science degree (includes an approved minor) or a Bachelor of Arts degree (includes a modern language proficiency).
+Students majoring in management communication may earn a Bachelor of Science degree (includes minor) or a Bachelor of Arts degree (includes language proficiency at second-year level).

 Internships offer practical experience for management communication students.
 Three credits (120 hours) of field experience are required for the major, and many students complete more than one internship.
 Students have interned with a variety of private companies, non-profit organizations, and government agencies.
 Internships often lead to jobs.